By connecting Slite with GitLab, you can search and ask questions across your issues and merge requests directly in the Slite Agent.

 Follow the on-screen instructions to create the access token in GitLab.

-How Super uses your GitLab data
+How Slite Agent uses your GitLab data

-Super indexes the descriptions of issues and merge requests from projects you connect — comments, code, and commit history are not synced.
+Slite Agent indexes the descriptions of issues and merge requests from projects you connect — comments, code, and commit history are not synced.
 Each item is searchable with its title, description, state (open/closed/merged), assignees, labels, milestone, dates, and a direct link back to GitLab.

-Access Control & Privacy
+Access control & privacy

 By default a newly connected project is restricted to workspace admins.
-To open it to more people, go to the connection in the Data Sources panel and adjust access — you can give everyone in the workspace access, or grant specific users and user groups individually.
+To open it to more people, go to the connection in the Agent Sources panel and adjust access — you can give everyone in the workspace access, or grant specific users and user groups individually.
 See Controlling access to shared sources for details.

 Frequently asked questions

-Does Super write back to GitLab?
+Does Slite Agent write back to GitLab?

 Why don't I see updates immediately?